 Your email accounts are where you are most vulnerable to being a victim of a cybercrime.
-Yet email security is often forgotten.
+Yet email security is often forgotten, even though a surprising number of attacks use phishing attacks to infiltrate a company.

 Cybercriminals are attacking email accounts on a daily basis with phishing scams.
+Ransomware attacks, many introduced to a company network through a malicious email, are on the rise.
 The numbers don’t lie.
 Between the first and second quarters of 2018, email attacks against businesses rose 36 percent.
 Industries like retail, healthcare, and government saw the highest volume of attacks.
+But phishing attacks have hit every industry at this point.

 Regular employees made up for 60% of targeted malware and phishing attacks while executives received 29% of attacks.
 While the percentage for executive attacks may seem small, the fact that the number is growing shows the cybercriminals are becoming bolder in their attempts to steal sensitive information.

-So what can you do to increase your email security against these attacks?
+Besides starting a security awareness training program at your work, what can you do right now to increase your email security against these attacks?

 1. Pick Strong Passwords